Willy Messerschmitt: Trial and postwar career

 Following World War II in 1945, Messerschmitt was classified as a "fellow traveler" of the Nazis and tried by a denazification court for the use of forced labor in the production of his aircraft.
-Milch had procured in large numbers of forced labourers for the Luftwaffe due to his connections with the SS and utilised it in the mass production of aircraft.
+Milch had procured large numbers of forced labourers for the Luftwaffe due to his connections with the SS and utilised them in the mass production of aircraft.
 Messerschmitt was accused of relocating some production to the Flossenbürg, Dachau, and Gusen concentration camps, where the forced labour was sourced from, though the true extent of his involvement is unclear.

 In 1948, Messerschmitt was convicted of collaborating with the Nazi regime and was released after two years in prison, resuming his position as head of his company.
 Since Germany was forbidden to manufacture aircraft until 1955, he turned his company to manufacturing prefabricated buildings, sewing machines, and small cars – most notably the Messerschmitt Kabinenroller.
 Exporting his talents to Francoist Spain, he designed the Hispano HA-200 jet trainer for Hispano Aviación in 1952 before eventually being allowed to return to aircraft manufacturing in Germany to licence-produce the Fiat G.91 and then Lockheed F-104 Starfighter for the West German Air Force.
 He designed the later Helwan HA-300, a light supersonic interceptor, for the Egyptian Air Force.
 This was his last aircraft design.

 Messerschmitt saw his company through several mergers, first with Bölkow in 1968 and then Hamburger Flugzeugbau in 1969, at which point it became Messerschmitt-Bölkow-Blohm (which itself became part of EADS now named Airbus) with him as chairman until 1970 when he retired.

-Messerschmitt died on 15 September 1978 in a Munich hospital in undisclosed circumstances.
+Messerschmitt died on 17 September 1978 in a Munich hospital in undisclosed circumstances.